-1 v 3 yr. old AM session: 8 8:30 - 11:30 Tuesday, Wednesday, Thursday, Friday 3 yr. old PM session: 1 2:30- 3:30 Tuesday, Wednesday, Thursday, Friday 4 yr. old AM session: 8 8:30 - 11:30 Tuesday, Wednesday, Thursday, Friday 4 yr. old PM session : 1 2:30 - 3:30 Tuesday, Wednesday, Thursday, Friday
+3 yr. old AM session: 8:30 - 11:30 Monday, Tuesday, Wednesday, Thursday 3 yr. old PM session: 12:30- 3:30 Monday, Tuesday, Wednesday, Thursday 4 yr. old AM session: 8:30 - 11:30 Monday, Tuesday, Wednesday, Thursday 4 yr. old PM session : 12:30 - 3:30 Monday, Tuesday, Wednesday, Thursday

 Four-year-old students attend free under Statewide Voluntary Preschool Program funds.
 Tuition is \$140.00 per month for the three-year-old program.
 Payment is due on the first day of the month September-May.
-Please make checks payable to Saydel Community School District and note preschool on check.
+Please make checks payable to Saydel Community School District and note preschool on check or pay using the link provided in automatic monthly emails you will receive from PowerSchools.
 If a payment is delinquent, you will be notified by the 10th of the month.
 If arrangements are not made by the 20th of the month, the child will be dropped from the program.